-- b.
-A general compliance clause stating the following: - 1.
-That subrecipient shall comply with all applicable provisions of the Housing and Community Development Act of 1974, as amended, 42 U.S.C.
-5301 et seq., and the regulations at 24 C.F.R. § 570, as modified by the Federal Register Notices that govern the use of CDBG-DR/MIT funds available under the Agreement.
-This clause must clearly establish that, notwithstanding the abovementioned, (1) the subrecipient does not assume any of the PRDOH's responsibilities for environmental review, decision-making, and action, described in 24 C.F.R.
-Part 58 and (2) the subrecipient does not assume any of the PRDOH's responsibilities for initiating the review process under the provisions of 24 C.F.R.
-Part 52. - 2.
-The subrecipient shall also comply with all other applicable Federal, state, and local laws, regulations, and policies that govern the use of the CDBG-DR/MIT funds in complying with its obligations under this Agreement, regardless of whether CDBG-DR/MIT funds are made available to the subrecipient on an advance or reimbursement basis.
+- 2. The Subrecipient shall also comply with all other applicable Federal, state, and local laws, regulations, and policies that govern the use of the CDBG-DR/MIT funds in complying with its obligations under this Agreement, regardless of whether CDBG-DR/MIT funds are made available to the Subrecipient on an advance or reimbursement basis.
 This includes, without limitation, applicable Federal Register Notices; 2 C.F.R.
 Part 200 Uniform Administrative Requirements, Cost Principles, and Audit Requirements for Federal Awards; Community Development Act of 1974, as amended; 24 C.F.R.
-Part 570 Community Development Block Grants; applicable waivers; Fair Housing Act; 24 C.F.R. § 35; 24 C.F.R.
+Part 570 Community Development Block Grants; applicable waivers; Fair Housing Act; 24 C.F.R.
+Part 35; 24 C.F.R.
 Part 58; 24 C.F.R.
-Part 75; National Historic Preservation Act, 54 U.S.C.
-300101 et seq., and any other applicable state laws or regulations, including the requirements related to nondiscrimination, labor standards and the environment; and Action Plan amendments and HUD's guidance on the funds. - 3.
-The subrecipient shall comply, without limitation, with the requirements set forth in the HUD General Provisions, which must be attached and made part of the SRA. - 4.
-Where waivers or alternative requirements are provided for in 83 FR 5844, 83 FR 40314, 84 FR 45838, 85 FR 4676 or any future Federal Register Notice published by HUD (HUD Notices), such requirements, including any regulations referenced therein, shall apply. - 5.
-The subrecipient also agrees to comply with all other applicable federal, state, and local laws, regulations, HUD Notices, policies, and guidelines, whether existing or to be established, that applied to activities occurring after the date the policy or guideline was established, governing the Grant Funds provided under the SRA. - 6.
-In the event a conflict arises between the provisions of the Agreement and any of the foregoing, the Federal, State, and local laws, regulations, HUD Notices, policies, and guidelines shall control, and the Agreement shall be interpreted in a manner so as to allow for the terms contained there to remain valid and consistent with such federal, state, and local laws, regulations, HUD Notices, policies and guidelines.
+Part 75; National Historic Preservation Act, 54 U.S.C. § 300101 et seq., and any other applicable state laws or regulations, including the requirements related to nondiscrimination, labor standards and the environment; and Action Plan amendments and HUD's guidance on the funds. - 3.
+The Subrecipient shall comply, without limitation, with the requirements set forth in the HUD General Provisions, which must be attached and made part of the SRA - 4.
+Where waivers or alternative requirements are provided for in 83 FR 5844, 83 FR 40314, 84 FR 45838, 85 FR 4676, 86 FR 569, 87 FR 6364, 86 FR 32681, as applicable, or any future Federal Register Notice published by HUD (HUD Notices), such requirements, including any regulations referenced therein, shall apply. - 5.
+The Subrecipient also agrees to comply with all other applicable federal, state, and local laws, regulations, HUD Notices, policies, and guidelines, whether existing or to be established, that applied to activities occurring after the date the policy or guideline was established, governing the Grant Funds provided under the SRA. - 6.
+In the event a conflict arises between the provisions of the Agreement and any of the foregoing, the Federal, State, and local laws, regulations, HUD Notices, policies, and guidelines shall control, and the Agreement shall be interpreted in a manner so as to allow for the terms contained there to remain valid and consistent with such Federal, State, and local laws, regulations, HUD Notices, policies and guidelines. - 7.
+The Subrecipient shall also comply with applicable PRDOH's policies and guidelines as established in Program Guidelines and their amendments, if any.17 - c.
+A clause stating that the Subrecipient shall not carry out any of the activities in a manner that results in a prohibited duplication of benefits as defined by Section 312 of the Robert T. Stafford Disaster Relief and Emergency Assistance Act, 42 U.S.C. § 5155 et seq., and described in Appropriations Acts.
+The Subrecipient must comply with HUD's requirements for duplication of benefits, detailed in Federal Register Vol. 84, No. 119 (June 20, 2019), 84 FR 28836.
+The Subrecipient shall carry out the activities under the Agreement in compliance with the PRDOH's procedures to prevent duplication of benefits.